 Physician assistants (PAs) are health professionals licensed to practice medicine with physician supervision.
 Within the physician/PA relationship, physician assistants exercise autonomy in medical decision making and provide a broad range of diagnostic and therapeutic services.

-Our Master of Science Physician Assistant Program draws from the expertise of faculty members representing UNE’s College of Health Professions, College of Osteopathic Medicine, and College of Arts and Sciences.
+Our Master of Science Physician Assistant Program — the only PA program in Maine — draws from the expertise of faculty members representing UNE’s College of Health Professions, College of Osteopathic Medicine, and College of Arts and Sciences.
 Through coursework and clinical experiences, you prepare to work as part of an interdisciplinary team to deliver care to patients.

 The program operates on a 24-month full-time calendar, beginning each June with a new entering class.
 It is built upon a foundation in science and pathophysiology to foster understanding of disease processes and clinical medicine.
 You learn evidence-based medicine theory and work in small groups to develop the critical thinking skills required to address complex medical and surgical challenges.